Introduction of Binary Search Tree

 • There are some common operations usually seen in a typical BST.
 These are –

-• Creation of new/fresh BST.
+• Creation of a new/fresh BST.

 • Traversing/Printing the node values in BST.